kc-canty/cloud-sec-portfolio/lab2-network-monitoing-mitre/event-notes.md

-# Event Notes (My Raw Observations)
+# Event Notes – Raw Observations While Learning

-These are my personal notes from looking at the logs after generating different kinds of activity.
-I'm still learning how to read and interpret log data, so these notes reflect what I understood in plain language.
+These are my personal notes from looking at the Windows and Linux logs I generated on purpose.
+I'm still learning, so I'm writing things the way I understood them.
+These are not “polished” findings — just what I saw and how I interpreted it as a beginner.

 ---

-## Failed Login Attempts (Windows – Event ID 4625)
+## Windows Failed Logon Attempts (Event ID 4625)

-I generated several failed login attempts using the `runas` command with a fake username and password.
+I created several failed logon attempts using the `runas` command with a fake username.
 Then I checked Event Viewer under:

 Windows Logs → Security → Event ID 4625

-Here’s what I noticed:
+Here’s what stood out to me:

-### Event 4625 Observations
+### What I Saw:
 - **Logon Type:** 2
-  (This means interactive login — I used the console.)
+  (This means it was an interactive logon attempt at the machine.)
 - **Account Name:** FakeUser
-  (The account I attempted to use.)
+  (The account I intentionally tried to log in as.)
-- **Status / SubStatus:** 0xC000006D / 0xC000006A
-  (From what I found online, these codes mean "Logon failed" and "Bad password.")
-- **Failure Reason:** "Unknown user name or bad password."
+- **Failure Reason:** Unknown user name or bad password
+- **Status/SubStatus:** 0xC000006D / 0xC000006A
+  (From what I looked up, the substatus usually means “bad password.”)
 - **Process Name:** `C:\Windows\System32\runas.exe`
-  (Matches the command I used.)
-- **IP Address:** Not present
-  (Makes sense because this was a local login attempt.)
+  (This matches how I generated the event.)

-### My Beginner Interpretation
+### My Beginner Interpretation:
-- The system logged each attempt exactly the way I expected.
+- The system logged exactly what I expected.
-- Seeing the different fields helped me understand what information Windows records during a failed logon.
+- Seeing the failed logons in Event Viewer helped me understand how brute-force behavior starts showing up.
-- If this happened many times in a row on a real machine, it *could* be a sign of someone trying to guess passwords (brute force).
+- These events could be the beginning stage of someone trying to guess passwords.

-### Why I Think This Matters
-Even though this was just a test, I can see how failed logon events are useful for detecting suspicious activity.
-It's one of the first things SOC analysts learn to look at.

 ---

-## Example Raw Event Log Snippet (Copied from Event Viewer)

-An account failed to log on.

-Subject:
-Security ID: SYSTEM
-Account Name: DESKTOP-12345$
-Account Domain: WORKGROUP
-Logon ID: 0x3E7

-Logon Type: 2

-Account For Which Logon Failed:
-Security ID: NULL SID
-Account Name: FakeUser
-Account Domain: DESKTOP-12345

-Failure Information:
-Failure Reason: Unknown user name or bad password.
-Status: 0xC000006D
-Sub Status: 0xC000006A

-Process Information:
-Caller Process Name: C:\Windows\System32\runas.exe
+## Linux Failed Sudo Attempts (Ubuntu /var/log/auth.log)

+I also wanted to generate failed sudo logs inside Ubuntu (WSL).
+I mistyped my password on purpose a few times.

+Here are lines I noticed in the auth log:

+authentication failure; logname= uid=1000 euid=0 tty=/dev/pts/0 ruser=keith rhost= user=keith
+keith : 3 incorrect password attempts ; COMMAND=/usr/bin/ls

+### What I Saw:
+- It shows the username (`keith`) attempting sudo.
+- It shows how many incorrect password attempts I made.
+- It shows the exact command I tried (`ls` with sudo).
+- It tells me authentication failed.

+### My Beginner Interpretation:
+- This helped me understand what failed privilege escalation attempts look like.
+- Seeing these logs makes it easier to imagine how attackers try to gain higher privileges.

+---

+## Ping Flood / Noisy Network Traffic (Windows)

+I ran a simple ping loop:

+ping 127.0.0.1 -t

+What I noticed:
+- It generated continuous ICMP traffic.
+- I could see network-related logs in Event Viewer and Task Manager.
+- This helped me understand how noisy network behavior looks.

+---

+## Overall Thoughts (In My Own Words)

+This lab helped me get comfortable reading logs and understanding what they mean.
+Even these small examples show how logs can tell a story about what’s happening on a machine.
+I’m starting to see how SOC analysts spot suspicious activity just from patterns in logs.